ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Concepts/Reproducible-Replicable-Generalisable.md

   Some core concepts relating to reproducible research have multiple conflicting definitions - this is how we use them.
 ---

-Although there is widespread support from the scientific community on the importance of reproducible research, the definition of key terms such as reproducibility, replicability and generalisability across disciplines and methodologies (e.g. the extent to which computational modelling is used).
+Although there is widespread support from the scientific community on the importance of reproducible research, the definition of key terms such as reproducibility, replicability and generalisability can vary across disciplines and methodologies (e.g. the extent to which computational modelling is used).
 In some cases, entirely different terms (e.g. repeatability) are preferred.
 The meanings we intend when using these terms are described below.

 ## Reproduction and Replication
 The distinctions we make between reproduction and replication have been guided by the approach outlined in a report by the [National Academies of Sciences, Engineering and Medicine](https://nap.nationalacademies.org/catalog/25303/reproducibility-and-replicability-in-science).
 However, we have adapted their definitions slightly as the meanings in that report were framed in terms of study findings / outcomes, whereas our usage relates more to intended objectives when deploying tools.